qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 ### Chrome Browser (Required for Gemini, Alibaba Cloud, and Dify)
 The dashboard uses Chrome browser for scraping Google AI Studio, Alibaba Cloud, and Dify status pages.
 Chrome is required for Gemini, Alibaba Cloud, and Dify status monitoring.

-**Note**: The dashboard uses a singleton Chrome driver pattern to ensure only one browser instance runs at a time, even with async operations.
+**Note**: The dashboard uses separate Chrome driver instances for Gemini, Alibaba Cloud, and Dify to prevent interference between different services while maintaining efficient resource management.

 ### Chrome Installation
 Make sure you have Chrome browser installed on your system.
 The dashboard will automatically detect and use the installed Chrome version.